-Congress may pass an infrastructure funding bill in the near future.
-Many in Congress have stated that rebuilding America's infrastructure is critical as it will create jobs and grow the U.S. economy.
+Congress may pass an infrastructure funding bill in 2019the near future.
+The President and many in Congress have stated that rebuilding America's infrastructure is critical as it will create jobs and grow the U.S. economy.
 There is widespread recognition of the need for increased federal investment in the entire range of infrastructure projects, including large projects like roads, rails, ports, and airports.